Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 The Reality of Climbing Shasta

-Climbing to the summit of Mount Shasta requires a little over 7,000 feet of climbing.
-All popular climbing routes on the mountain begin at trail heads that are around 7,000 feet above sea level.
+Climbing to the summit of Mount Shasta requires just over 7,000 feet of vertical gain.
+Most popular routes begin from trailheads around 7,000 feet above sea level.

 Most climbers: